slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On management and delegation

 <!--
+> *"Management is nothing more than motivating other people." -- Lee Iacocca [1924]*

+-- x\@indravahan] * the reason nobody’s trying to automate a project manager is because there’s nothing to automate -- x\@kejca] * Warren Buffett: "We only give a couple of instructions to people when they go to work for us.
+One is to think like an owner.
+And the second is to tell us [any] * bad news immediately.""Good news takes care of itself.
+We can take bad news, but we don't like bad news late."
-+ x@kunalb11 -- Introverts who hate managing people may be first to automate most things with AI.
+-- x\@kunalb11] * Introverts who hate managing people may be first to automate most things with AI.
-> *"Management is nothing more than motivating other people." -- Lee Iacocca [1924]

-- as estruturas funcionam qd ha coesao
++ as estruturas funcionam qd ha coesao
-- good managers shield their team from all the noise coming from above and give them a calm environment to work in.
++ good managers shield their team from all the noise coming from above and give them a calm environment to work in.
 Bad managers amplify the noise and make the team feel every silly whim of upper management.
-- Ideas are welcomed, execution is worshiped
++ Ideas are welcomed, execution is worshiped
-- reward system. culture is influenced by structure. give to the right person -->
++ reward system. culture is influenced by structure. give to the right person -->

 > *"Don’t postpone to tomorrow what other people can do for you today."